 Why I Love Them: Card sorts are an excellent way to quickly assess a student’s understanding of the concept.
 They require higher order thinking skills, as students are required to analyze the given information and make a categorization.
 Although they take a bit of time upfront (cutting and laminating), they can be used over and over again.
 I have used card sorts for the real number system, proportional relationships, word problems, statistical and nonstatistical questions, properties of geometric figures, etc.

-When to Use Them: I love having various sets of card sorts.
-They are fabulous as a classroom activity with pairs, an activity for early finishers, or an activity to keep skills fresh and improve fluency.
+When to Use Them: They are fabulous as a classroom activity with pairs, an activity for early finishers, or an activity to keep skills fresh and improve fluency.
 In an advanced class, you could give the cards without the headers and ask students to sort them in any way possible.
 You would be surprised at what observations they are able to make.
 In an intervention setting, the headers will provide structure.
-At the end you can question for the similarities and differences, along with key understandings of the concept.

 SOLVE AND COLORS